wentsun12/NLP_Learning/WMD/README.md

 # Word Mover's Distance
-WMD is an algorithm to compute the distance between two sentences.
+WMD is an algorithm to compute the distance between text documents.
+Use python3 to implement this word.

 ## Installation
 Use the pulp package to solve lp.